Don't feel like paying for a cable service to watch TV and movies?

 AMAZON PRIME INSTANT:

 Pros: Amazon Prime Instant is part of Amazon.com’s Prime service – which means besides a streaming video service, you also get free two-day shipping on most Amazon products and more than 350,000 rental books for your Kindle (if you have one).
 Prime's streaming service has a pretty large selection of TV shows and movies – and just like Netflix and Hulu, there’s some original programming.
-Amazon Prime is also slightly cheaper than Netflix and Hulu.
-Instead of about $96 a year, you’re spending $79.
+Amazon Prime is $99 a year.

 HOW TO STREAM: